pulumiverse/awesome-pulumi/README.md

 ## Official Resources

-[Get Started](https://www.pulumi.com/docs/get-started/) - Getting Started with Pulumi
+[Get Started](https://www.pulumi.com/docs/get-started/) - Getting Started with Pulumi.

 [Documentation](https://www.pulumi.com/docs/) - Pulumi documentation covering what Pulumi is, how to get started using it, and reference materials for its features and supported cloud providers.

+[Pulumi Registry](https://www.pulumi.com/registry/) - A searchable collection of Pulumi Packages published by Pulumi and our partners.

-[Blog](https://www.pulumi.com/blog/) - Pulumi blog covering what is new, technical how-tos, customer stories, etc
+[Blog](https://www.pulumi.com/blog/) - Pulumi blog covering what is new, technical how-tos, customer stories, etc.

 [Registry](https://www.pulumi.com/registry/) - Searchable collection of Pulumi Packages published by Pulumi and partners